matthewrice/My-First-Website/README.md

 # My First Website
 ### http://matthewrice.github.io/My-First-Website/
 ### Unit: 1.1 Introduction to HTML and CSS
 ### Week: 1
 ### Tools: HTML, CSS

 Before I started The Iron Yard, I was assigned pre-work that introduced me to HTML, CSS, JavaScript, Git, and GitHub.

 On Day 1 at The Iron Yard, we were tasked with creating an awesomely ugly website.
+Since I love Superman and all things superheroes, I made a website about Superman.

 The purpose of this assignment was to assess my skill level as a Front End Engineer.

 The instructions we were given are provided below:
   1. In the terminal, create a code directory in your Documents directory.